Why Do Couples Stop Having Sex?

-Lack of Intimacy in the bedroom isn’t just a problem that men experience, even though your mind would immediately jump to this conclusion.
-No, women are just as likely to experience the same grief that comes from the loss of a loved one.
-In my practice I support couples of all genders and sexual orientations, and across the board where there seems to be a complete breakdown in communication around intimacy.
-No one seems to be able to speak their truth in this matter and it is creating deep sadness.
-It is not uncommon to have grown men and women sobbing on my table, because they have lost that intimate connection.
+In my practice at Nurturing Massage I support couples of all genders and sexual orientations on having better sex and intimate relationships, and across the board where there seems to be a complete breakdown in communication around intimacy.
+No one seems to be able to speak their truth in this matter and it’s creating rifts and deep sadness.
+It’s not uncommon to have grown men and women sobbing on my table, because they have lost that intimate connection.

-Look, I could go into many of the reasons why this happens but I may be rehashing previous posts.
-So let’s rather try to tackle the bull by the horny bits...
+Look, I could go into all of the reasons why Couples stop having sex, but this post may then become a book… So let’s rather try to tackle the bull by the horny bits…

 - They have lost attraction to you because you may have put on a few kilos in the wrong places.

-- Or they just don’t enjoy your touch. (you may need some help learning some tips on mindful connecting)
+- Which brings me to the next point… they just don’t enjoy your touch. (you may need some help learning some tips on mindful connecting)

 - Migraines, tiredness and having other people in the house can also impact to a certain degree, but other than that, if they have just permanently “shut up shop” without any duty of care to the relationship or your feelings then they shouldn’t be surprised if they find themselves without a partner.